-Turn off the display of the Mesh, Geometry and Attributes layers in the Treeview.

-With no features selected, click the right-hand mouse button in the view window and select the Deformed mesh option to add the deformed mesh layer to the Treeview.
-Select the Visualise tab and, if it is already selected, deselect the Beam end releases option.
-Click the OK button to accept the remaining default values and display the deformed mesh for Eigen mode 1.
+- Turn off the display of the Mesh, Geometry and Attributes layers in the P Treeview. - With no features selected, click the right-hand mouse button in the view window and select the Deformed mesh option to add the deformed mesh layer to the Treeview and display the deformed mesh for Eigen mode 1.